SolCrys Logo

 Signal 2 — A federal judge codified the closure

 Read that as: any third-party AEO tool that promised to measure Alexa for Shopping by running an external shopping agent through a user account is now in legal jeopardy on Amazon's surface specifically.
-The closure is not market behavior.
-It is law.
+The closure is not just market behavior — it is the early legal contest over whether agent permissioning is one-party or two-party.

 The often-missed third stack: measurement